Inventory is the backbone of your restaurant.

 What Is Food Inventory Management?

-At its core, restaurant food inventory tracking is a loss prevention tool and a measure of profitability for your restaurant.
+Restaurant food inventory tracking is both a loss prevention tool and a measure of profitability for your restaurant.

-Here's the thing about tracking your restaurant’s inventory: If you don't know what you're losing, you don't know what you could be earning.
+Why is it important to track your restaurant’s inventory?
+Because if you don't know what you're losing, you don't know what you could be earning.

 Inventory tracking means knowing exactly: